unity-oc/Overclocking-Wiki/docs/_build/html/_sources/AMD/A.rst.txt

 A
 ================

-Socket A is the predecessor of the :doc:`939` socket and uses the :doc:`/Memory/DDR` memory standard.
+Socket A (also known as socket 426) is the predecessor of the :doc:`939` socket and uses the :doc:`/Memory/DDR` memory standard.

 Key Facts & Figures
 ====================